 Mobile App Privacy Obligations

-Private information includes things like:
+Private information includes details such as:

 • Name